1999 Ms. Olympia: Notable events

-1999 Ms. Olympia controversy
+Rescheduling

 The 1999 Ms. Olympia was originally scheduled to be held on 9 October in Santa Monica, California.
 However, one month before the scheduled date, the IFBB announced that the contest had been cancelled.
 The main cause was the withdrawal of promoter Jarka Kastnerova (who promoted the 1998 contest in Prague) for financial reasons, including a low number of advance ticket sales for the 1999 event.
 The backlash following the announcement led to a flurry of activity, with the contest being rescheduled as part of the Women's Extravaganza (promoted by Kenny Kassel and Bob Bonham) in Secaucus, New Jersey, on 2 October.
 Last minute sponsorship came from several sources, most significantly in the form of $50,000 from Flex magazine.